majo-z/RegexNfaMatch/README.md

 # RegexToNFA - Graph Theory Project 2018
 My name is Marian and I am 3rd year software development student at GMIT.
 Objective of this project was to build a non-deterministic finite automaton (NFA) from a regular expression and use the NFA to check if the regular expression matches a given string of text.
 The project has been split into different parts.
 First part was to parse the regular expression from infix to postfix notation using Shunting Yard algorithm,then to build a non-deterministic finite automaton (NFA) using Thompson's algorithm(construction) and finally to implement the matching algorithm using the NFA to test a given string to determine whether it is valid or invalid.
+You can find more information about Shunting Yard algorithm at https://brilliant.org/wiki/shunting-yard-algorithm/ and Thompson's construction at https://en.wikipedia.org/wiki/Thompson%27s_construction.
 The programs has be written in Go programming language.

 ## How the project was created
 1. I have created Shunting yard algorithm that converts infix regular expression into postfix regular expression.
 The output of this algorithm is regular expression in postfix notation.